emotiq/whitepaper/draft.md

 # 5. Token Generation Event

-Emotiq plans to raise $60M (million) in  a combination of a private sale and  a public token generation event (TGE).
+Emotiq plans to raise $60M (million) through the combination of a private sale and a public token generation event (TGE).
 The fundraising target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
 Emotiq will generate one billion EMTQ tokens, distributed as follows:
 * 15% sold to seed contributors (completed Dec 2017);
 * 14% sold during the pre-TGE (private sale);
 * 36% sold during the public TGE; and
 * 35% to be held by the Emotiq team, to be used as detailed later in this paper.

-Emotiq will follow strict KYC/AML procedures during all phases of the fundraising process, with funds used to, among other things:
+Emotiq will follow strict KYC/AML procedures during all phases of fundraising, with funds used to, among other things:
 * Expand the the Emotiq ecosystem through educational programs;
 * Build a world-class in-house research team;
 * Explore the different implementations of smart contract languages and their usability, to accelerate blockchain adoption across the mass-market and enterprise; and